thriveweb/adapta/content/pages/home.md

     LOCKING DEVICE    Locks permanently into concrete kerb.
 Simply fold down lock tabs and AdaptaKerb will anchor into new or existing concrete.
   list_item_3: >-
-    HEAVY-DUTY GALVANIZED STEEL      AdaptaKerb is made to last with high quality galvanized steel and designed to Australian Standards AS3500 & AS2876.
+    HEAVY-DUTY GALVANIZED STEEL      AdaptaKerb is designed with high quality galvanized steel to Australian Standards AS3500 & AS2876.
   list_item_4: >-
     LONG LASTING   AdaptaKerbs have been installed into street kerbs since 1989 without breaking or falling apart.